Team-RTG/Realistic-Terrain-Generation/README.md

 * Alternate Terrain Generation (ATG) (supports version 0.11.0 or later)
 * ChromatiCraft (supports version V9b or later)

+Unfortunately, however, RTG is currently not compatible with the following mods:

+Wildycraft - crashes on startup
+TerraFirmaCraft - deviates too far from standard biome generation

 # Known Issues
 RTG's list of known issues can be found [here](https://github.com/Team-RTG/Realistic-Terrain-Generation/issues).

-**Other things worth mentioning:**
+Major issues:

-* Mushroom Islands do not generate as actual islands.
-For this reason, they are disabled by default.
+Issue #136 - Island biomes do not generate as actual islands.
+(Mushroom Islands are disabled by default.)
+Issue #327 - Edge biomes do not always generate along the edges of their related biomes.
-* Volcanic biomes sometimes contain partially-generated volcanoes.
-For this reason, they are disabled by default.
+Issue #275 - Volcanic biomes sometimes contain partially-generated volcanoes.
+(All volcanic biomes are disabled by default.)
-* Hot-to-cold biome transitions are still occurring.
+Issue #282 - Hot-to-cold biome transitions are still occurring.
+Issue #314 - ChromatiCraft biomes aren't generating when Biomes O' Plenty is also installed.

 # Screenshots
 http://imgur.com/a/322dY